NicoArmas/gdl_air_quality/README.md

 - _models\_data_ folder: contains logs and metrics of the trained models.

-- _data_ folder: contains all of the dataset and the pickle files useful to load and build the classes.
+- _tsl_ submodule: contains the TSL library for quick access.

+- _data_ folder: to be downloaded from https://drive.switch.ch/index.php/s/LVLgP5HbFcuXy8q in order for the project to work.